Costaki33/TISAT/README.md

 ## Running the Code

 Run the following in your code environment:
+### Data Source: TexNet
 ```bash
 python3 inj_pandas_optimized.py 1
 ```
-It will prompt you to enter a directory path where the outputted files will go:
+It will prompt you to enter a directory path where the outputted files will go.
+If it doesn't exist, TEIAT will automatically make the directory for you in the working space where TEIAT is:
 ```bash
 Enter the output directory file path:
 ```